evergreen-ci/evergreen/docs/Project-Configuration/Project-and-Distro-Settings.md

 ### Periodic Builds

 Evergreen has the capability to periodically run a set of tasks in the project.
-The Periodic Builds section of Project Settings page allows you to specify what should be run periodically, and how often. **This is different than build variant crons** because a build variant cron activates build variants on _existing waterfall commits_ based on the cron you specify (so if you want it to run daily, it’ll activate the most recent build variant at that time daily),
+The Periodic Builds section of the Project Settings page allows you to specify what should be run periodically, and how often. **This is different than build variant crons** because a build variant cron activates build variants on _existing waterfall commits_ based on the cron you specify (so if you want it to run daily, it’ll activate the most recent build variant at that time daily),